Waiting for your transplant

 After your evaluation, it’s important to prepare for your transplant while you are waiting.
 Work closely with your transplant team.
 Keep all scheduled appointments.
 Build a solid support system of family, friends, clergy and medical professionals.
 Let people know what’s going on in your life.
 They can be a tremendous source of support and information.
 Taking these steps puts you in control.

 Many patients ask “Where am I on the waiting list?”
-UNOS Patient Services representative, Ruth Langhorne, explains:
+UNOS’ patient services assistant, Ruth Henson, explains:

 Preparing yourself medically